Human from Blur: Human Pose Tracking from Blurry Images: Method

 \boldparagraph{Adversarial short motion prior.} Since the human body consists of multiple joints, there exists a significant amount of ambiguity in case of a single input blurry image.
 The ambiguity comes mainly from the unknown motion direction.
 In fact, both the forward and the backward directions provides the same blurry image according to the image formation model~\eqref{eq:formation}.
 Potentially, there are exponentially many motion directions for each joint that lead to the same input.
 And it is infeasible to estimate the correct direction directly from a single image without any additional priors.
 Otherwise, the choice of motion direction will be arbitrary.
+Many prior studies~\cite{SMPL-X:2019,kocabas2019vibe} offer motion priors, but they are not suitable for our setting.

 To address this problem we propose the adversarial motion prior to recognize wrong (reversed) motion of joints.
-Based on our polynomial motion representation, we propose an adversarial model that could directly supervise on the polynomial coefficients $\coeff$.
+Based on our polynomial motion representation, we propose an adversarial model that could supervise on the polynomial coefficients $\coeff$.
 The model is inspired by the image in-painting methods~\cite{pathakCVPR16context,inbook}.

 Our adversarial model consists of two components: a discriminator $D$ that generates a binary indicator function to identify unrealistic entries in the coefficients $\coeff$, and a correction-generator $G$ that predicts realistic polynomial coefficients from the given polynomial coefficients $\coeff$ and the indicator function $\indic$.